ballerabdude/react-cicd/README.md

 # React-CICD

 ## Description
-A simple react application that pulls down a json data from a url a displays the contents.
+A simple react application that pulls down a json data from a url and displays the contents.

 The project runs on fargate with two environments for both the master and develop branch.
 The urls for these envs can be found by  running `terraform output` in the ecs directory under terraform.